-- 1) Remove the bolts holding the coupling guard to the baseplate and remove the coupling guard. - 2) If a standard Wood's coupling is used, refer to the coupling instructions in this manual for proper disassembly of the coupling.
-If another type coupling was used, refer to the coupling manufacturer's data that was included with the pump. - 3) If the complete pump is to be removed to a maintenance area, remove the bolts holding the power-frame and casing to the baseplate.
+- 1) Remove the bolts securing the coupling guard and remove the coupling guard. - 2) If a standard flex-type coupling is used, refer to the coupling instructions in this manual for proper disassembly of the coupling.
+If another type coupling was used, refer to the coupling manufacturer's data that was included with the pump. - If the complete pump is to be removed to a maintenance area, remove the bolts holding the power-frame and casing to the baseplate.
 Next remove the bolts on the suction and discharge flange connections.
 Now the whole pump can be removed.
-If the casing is to be left in place

-- remove the screws holding the power-frame to the baseplate and then remove the casing bolts, nuts and washers securing the casing to the cover and frame adapter (Items 1C, 1D, 1E).
+If the casing is to be left in place remove the screws holding the power-frame to the baseplate and then remove the casing nuts securing the casing to the cover and frame adapter (Item 1B).
 Now the rotating assembly can be pulled away from the casing and removed.
-Two jackscrews (Item 19D) are provided to ease disassembly. - 4) If the casing was removed with the pump, remove the through bolts, nuts and washers securing the casing to the cover and frame adapter (Items 1C, 1D, 1E).
+Two jackscrews (Item 19D) are provided to ease disassembly.

+- 4) If the casing was removed with the pump, remove the nuts securing the casing to the cover and frame adapter (Item 1B).
 Now the casing can be pulled away from the power-frame and cover.
 Two jackscrews (Item 19D) are provided to ease disassembly.
-The pump rotating assembly can be placed in a convenient location to disassemble. - 5) Remove the cover o-ring (Item 73) and place into a container with the casing hardware. - 6) If the pump is provided with a mechanical seal utilizing set screws to drive the seal, loosen the set screws.
-If the mechanical seal is of the preset outside type, re-install seal setting clips, before loosening set screws. - 7) The impeller assembly can now be removed by fixing the pump shaft at the coupling end and turning the impeller in a counter-clock wise direction facing the impeller.
-A strap wrench or similar device may be required to disengage the screw threads.
-The impeller, cover, and seal assembly can now be removed as a unit by unthreading the assembly off the pump shaft.
-If the pump is provided with a separate shaft sleeve, remove the impeller and impeller o-ring (Items 2 and 2B).
-Proceed to remove the cover, separate sleeve and seal assembly. - 8) If the mechanical seal is a single outside seal, be sure the set screws are loose and pull the rotary seal assembly off the sleeve using a twisting motion as it is removed.
-The integral sleeved impeller (Item 2) can now be removed from the cover.
+The pump rotating assembly can be placed in a convenient location to disassemble. - 5) Remove the cover gasket (Item 73) and place into a container with the casing hardware. - 6) If the pump is provided with a mechanical seal utilizing set screws to drive the seal, loosen the set screws.
+If the mechanical seal is of the preset outside type, re-install seal setting clips, before loosening set screws. - 7) The impeller assembly can now be removed by fixing the pump shaft at the coupling end and turning the impeller nut (item 24A) in a counter-clock wise direction facing the impeller.
+The impeller, cover, and seal assembly can now be removed as a unit.

+The pump is provided with a separate shaft sleeve, remove the impeller and impeller o-ring (Items 2 and 24D).
+Proceed to remove the cover, separate sleeve and seal assembly.

+8) If the mechanical seal is a single outside seal, be sure the set screws are loose and pull the rotary seal assembly off the sleeve using a twisting motion as it is removed.
 Remove the four bolts and washers (Item 17C, 17E) securing the gland (Item 17) to the cover (Item 11) and remove the gland and then the seal stationary member from the cover.
 The carbon and ceramic elements of the seal should be handled carefully to prevent chipping or scratching.
 If the mechanical seal is a double inside seal, remove the four bolts and washers (Item 17C, 17E) securing the gland (Item 17) to the cover (Item 11) and remove the gland.
 Be sure the set screws are loose and pull the rotary seal assembly off the sleeve using a twisting motion as it is removed.
-The integral sleeved impeller (Item 2) can be removed from the cover.
 Next remove the stationary seal faces from the gland and cover by gently pressing them out using your thumbs.
 The carbon and ceramic elements of the seal should be handled carefully to prevent chipping or scratching.